 • Dilworth fully cooperates with the Royal Commission of Inquiry into Abuse in Care, following the Government’s decision to expand the Inquiry’s scope to include the abuse of children in the care of faith-based institutions

-• Out of concern that the former Chaplain Ross Browne had been employed as a vicar in the Manurewa parish in 2009 (and that there were young parishioners who might be at risk from him) Dilworth provides Browne’s staff file and a report prepared by the independent clinical psychologist retained by the Board to the Police
+• In June 2019 Dilworth wrote to the Police notifying them of concern that the former Chaplain Ross Browne continued to be employed as a vicar in the Manurewa parish in 2009 (and that there were young parishioners who might be at risk from him) and continued to be a director of the Scouting NZ production of Gang Show.

 • Dilworth begins working with Child Wise, undertaking the steps required to achieve accreditation.